AndrewPrifer/hypercomp/README.md

 # Hypercomp

-An easy to use, powerful and expressive graphics library for TypeScript that compiles to optimized SVG filter effects, letting you apply complex visual effects to your HTML and SVG elements.
+An easy to use, powerful and expressive graphics library for TypeScript that compiles to optimized SVG filters, letting you apply complex visual effects to your HTML and SVG elements.

 # Motivation

-SVG filters provide an extremely powerful node-based compositing system that can be used across HTML and SVG, but they are dragged down by the fact that it is impossible to express function composition in XML in a natural way.
+SVG filters provide an extremely powerful node-based compositing system that can be used across HTML and SVG, but they are held back by the fact that it is impossible to express function composition in XML in a natural way.
 Hypercomp fixes this by providing a functional API for composing effects in TypeScript, and compiling it down to an equivalent SVG filter.

 ## Features

 - **Composable filters:** Define complex, composable and reusable filter effects using JavaScript functions.
 - **Full SVG Filter Support:** Access, apply and compose all SVG filter effects with ease.
-- **Fluid API:** Each function has a chainable variant for fluid API usage.
+- **Fluid API:** Each function has a chainable variant.

 ## Installation